- about RC servo motors

 But honestly, things are easy when you're a single issue buyer.

-Cheaper faster, more durable - pick!
+Cheaper faster, more durable - pick one!
 Things get more complicated when

 you want cheapest 'and' most durable.
 Let's see the inside of these